 Whiplash isn't a one-time event.
-In some cases, it can lead to ongoing pain and symptoms for a lifetime.
+In some cases, it can lead to ongoing pain and suffering for a lifetime.
 Up to 45% of people with chronic neck pain actually point to an earlier whiplash trauma as the cause of their pain.
 If you've been in an automobile accident, you could be suffering from whiplash and may be entitled to compensation.
 At Huber, Thomas & Marcelle we work hard to ensure you get the full compensation you need to recover from a this injury, in all aspects of your life.

 Is it serious?